ergoplatform/ergodocs/docs/dev/scs/ergotree.md

 ## Understanding ErgoTree

 ErgoTree is not only an integral part of Ergo's infrastructure but also serves as a domain-specific language.
 It encapsulates the [*ubiquitous language*](https://www.martinfowler.com/bliki/UbiquitousLanguage.html) of the Ergo blockchain, directly interacting with Boxes, Tokens, Zero-Knowledge Sigma-Propositions, among others.
-ErgoTree optimizes for compact storage and speedy execution, marking its prominence in the Ergo platform.
+ErgoTree optimizes for compact storage and speedy execution, marking its prominence in Ergo.

 The language designed for writing blockchain contracts must be deterministic, fostering spam-resistance.
 It should also be simple yet expressive enough to act as a robust platform for contractual money.
 ErgoTree fulfills these criteria, emerging as a critical tool for creating, protecting, and managing boxes in the Ergo blockchain.